genestack/user-tutorials/user-guide/source/index.rst

 troubleshoot problems and eventually teach you how to make the most out of our platform.

-We wrote this guide for everyone: whether it’s your first or hundredth time doing bioinformatics you will find something useful here.
+We wrote this guide for everyone: whether it is your first or hundredth time doing bioinformatics you will find something useful here.
 We will cover general aspects of bioinformatics and talk about the specifics of our platform.

-Before we begin, we’d like to remind you that the community edition of Genestack Platform is meant to be used by academic and non-commercial users.
+Before we begin, we would like to remind you that the community edition of Genestack Platform is meant to be used by academic and non-commercial users.
 The Enterprise edition is designed for our commercial users who will benefit from features such as a broad range of customization